jon-jacky/Piety/doc/analogies.md

 - **files**: We try to avoid using the host file system.
 Instead, we use in-memory data structures that can persist through the long-running Python session.
-These are provided by the *storage* module, which manages a collection of text buffers, instances of the *Buffer* class.
-Text buffers are used by the *ed.py* and *edsel* editors and other applications, but the *storage* and *buffer* modules do not depend on any application and can by used by any.
-Applications can create and delete buffers by calling functions in *storage*, but the collection of buffers is not affected when applications start or exit.
+These are provided by the *text* module, which manages a collection of text buffers, instances of the *Buffer* class.
+Text buffers are used by the *ed.py* and *edsel* editors and other applications, but the *text* and *buffer* modules do not depend on any application and can by used by any.
+Applications can create and delete buffers by calling functions in *text*, but the collection of buffers is not affected when applications start or exit.
 We will configure Python *import* to import directly from these buffers so they don't need to be saved in the host file system.
 (Import from buffers is not yet implemented.)